Memora

 - Re-read source span from markdown body.

-- Optionally verify quote overlap.
+- Optionally verify quote overlap (substring containment — provenance, not entailment).

 Status values